sauccjy/PartitionForGPUH2H/README.md

 For example, ```./Partition 13 4 1```
 will run latitude-longitude partition method on graph 13 and the partition tree height = 4.
 Those results will be recorded at './Partition/13/xxxCut.txt' and './Partition/13/xxxID.txt'.

+Further more, we will calculate NUB size.
-The inner vertex rate in each partition will be recorded at  'xxxPartitionRate.csv'.
+The inner vertex rate in each partition layer will be recorded at  'xxxPartitionRate.csv'.